Brand Identity

 What is there for me here?
 From the customer’s point of view, answer these questions about the brand benefits (What do I offer?) and the brand characteristics (What do I have?).
 Characteristics can refer to products or the entire company.

-In the case of a store, for example, speed, a short communication channel and many years of experience are a tangible benefit argument for customers.
+In the case of a shop, for example, speed, a short communication channel and many years of experience are a tangible benefit argument for customers.

-→ A functional benefit would then be fast implementation of requests.
+→ A functional benefit would then be the rapid implementation of requests.

 → An emotional benefit would be security.